watson-developer-cloud/assistant-simple/README.md

 [![Build Status](https://travis-ci.org/watson-developer-cloud/conversation-simple.svg?branch=master)](http://travis-ci.org/watson-developer-cloud/conversation-simple)
 [![codecov.io](https://codecov.io/github/watson-developer-cloud/conversation-simple/coverage.svg?branch=master)](https://codecov.io/github/watson-developer-cloud/conversation-simple?branch=master)

-This Node.js application demonstrates how the Conversation service uses intent capabilities in a simple chat interface.
+This Node.js application demonstrates how the Conversation service uses intent capabilities in a simple chat interface simulating a cognitive car dashboard.

 [See the application demo](http://conversation-simple.mybluemix.net/).

 For more information about Conversation, see the [detailed documentation](http://www.ibm.com/watson/developercloud/doc/conversation/overview.shtml).

-## How the application works
-The application interface is designed and trained for chatting with a cognitive car.
-The chat interface is on the left, and the
-JSON that the JavaScript code receives from the server is on the right.
-Your questions and commands are interpreted using a small set of sample data trained with intents like these:

-    turn_on
-    weather
-    capabilities

-These intents help the system to understand variations of questions and commands that you might submit.

-Example commands that can be executed by the Conversation service are:

-    turn on windshield wipers
-    play music

-If you type `Wipers on` or `I want to turn on the windshield wipers`, the system understands that in both cases your intent is the same and responds accordingly.

 # Deploying the application

-You can use command-line tools to set up the Conversation service in the IBM cloud and then deploy the application code in a local runtime environment.
-To use this method, you must have Node.js and Cloud Foundry installed locally.
-Use this method if you want to host the application on your system, or if you want to modify the application locally before deploying it to the Bluemix cloud.
+If you want to experiment with modifying the application or use it as a basis for building your own application, you need to deploy it in your own environment.
+You can then explore the files, make changes, and see how those changes affect the running application.
+You can then deploy your modified version of the application to the Bluemix cloud.

 ## Before you begin